 The AAR engine is only one slice of the spectrum of technologies that the Carmen® product family can provide to transportation and logistics industry companies.
 Combining AAR code reading with the UIC engine can guarantee that virtually all codes belonging to railroad companies can be read and interpreted, allowing for better scheduling, valuable statistics, and non-stop tracking of trains worldwide.
 For example, sister technologies with dedicated engines for the ISO, ILU, MOCO, and other container codes enable you to begin tracking items right at the arrival port.
 This way, you can identify truck and trailer license plates, USDOT, IMDG, Hazmat, and chassis codes as the items get transported through intermodal systems.

-Another advantage of using the AAR engine or any other version of Carmen® OCR & LPR software is that it’s entirely camera independent.
+Another advantage of using the AAR engine or any other version of Carmen® OCR & ALPR software is that it’s entirely camera-independent.
 In other words, it can easily operate with existing digital camera infrastructure; for Carmen®, the only requirement is an image with legible characters.